Nonprofit IT Services for Dallas Mission-Driven Teams

 Donor and financial data exposure

-Nonprofits handle donor records, payment data, and sensitive internal communications that need stronger controls than an ad hoc support model usually provides.
+Nonprofits handle donor records, payment handoffs, pledge history, finance files, and sensitive internal communications that need stronger controls than an ad hoc support model usually provides.

-• Identity governance and email hardening reduce common exposure paths
+• Identity governance, email hardening, and sharing rules reduce common exposure paths

-• Backup planning improves resilience for fundraising and finance systems
+• Backup planning improves resilience for donor CRM, fundraising, and finance systems

 Cloud sprawl without governance